What is self-insurance?

 What are the different types of self-insurance?

 Self-insurance can apply to most types of insurance including car, home and life.
-However, most states have traditional car insurance requirements, and you may be required to purchase a home or auto insurance policy if you finance your car or home.
+However, most states have traditional car insurance requirements, and you may also be required to purchase a home or auto insurance policy if you finance your car or home.
 If you are wondering where you might be able to implement self-insurance in your own life, below are some policy types that self-insurance can supplement or replace.

 Car insurance